 The sneaker community's desire for this futuristic shoe was so great that shoe design legend Tinker Hatfield released a real, purchasable version of the film shoe on 8 September 2011.
 The seamless finish, the grey dotted sole with glowing blue accents and the automatic closure of the shoes made this sneaker a unique piece that stands out from any other sneaker.

-Background Story about the Movie
+Background Story about Back to the Future

 Nike Mag | 2011

 Very untypical was the sales platform Nike chose to get this sneaker among the people.
 You couldn't buy the shoe officially at Nike or win it through Raffles, and no other sneaker shops had this shoe in their assortment either.
-The only chance to get a pair was by outbidding other interested parties on an Ebay auction.
+The only chance to get a pair was by outbidding other interested parties at an Ebay auction.

-Nike donated all net profits from the sale of the 1500 copies sold to the Michael J. Fox Foundation for Parkinson's Research (MJFF) with the purpose of finding a solution for this still incurable disease.
+Nike donated all net profits from the sale of the 1500 copies to the Michael J. Fox Foundation for Parkinson's Research (MJFF) with the purpose of finding a solution for this still incurable disease.

-Because three target groups were addressed at the same time, the Parkinson's community, sneakerheads and Back to the Future fans, a real battle broke out for the shoes and the price skyrocketed at the auction.
+Because three target groups were addressed at the same time, the Parkinson's community, sneakerheads and Back to the Future fans, a real battle broke out for the shoes and the Nike Mag's price skyrocketed at the auction.
 Some buyers paid $9,959 for a pair of Nike Mag.

 Sneakerheads who want to call themselves owners of this sneaker today sometimes have to pay three times as much for certain sizes at StockX.

-The new Nike Air Mag | 2016
+The New Nike Air Mag | 2016

 The extremely limited number and the innovative technology made the sneaker incredibly desirable.
 The auction for the first release gave a rough estimate of what the kicks were worth, or rather what buyers were willing to pay, but for this release, no one knew exactly what the Mag would fetch in the resell.